bigtreetech/docs/docs/Panda_Breath.md

 **Installation Steps for X Series**

-1. Remove the top glass panel and place the printed riser on the top of the printer.
+1.Remove the top glass panel and place the printed riser on the top of the printer.

 <img src=img/PandaBreath/Pinstall01.jpg width="500"/>

-2. Prepare the Mounting Insert
+2.Prepare the Mounting Insert

 Remove the factory screw from the center of the right-side crossbar, and insert the printed part into the crossbar channel.